RodolfoAMaranhao/RodolfoAMaranhao.github.io/sample_page.md

 df2 = df2.rename(columns={'artist_y': 'NOS_artist'})
 ```

-We have successfully created our new feature and we are ready to create our ML models.

 ### 4. Create Machine Learning Models

 Since our target variable is binary it makes sense to start with Logistic Regression and follow up with Decision Tree Classifier.
-After seeing that Descision Tree Classifier had very positive results it makes sense to try a Random Forest model.
+After seeing that Descision Tree Classifier had very positive results, it makes sense to try a Random Forest model.

 After hyperparameter optimization we can compare the results we got with each model by measuring accuracy, recall, precision, F1 score and plotting the ROC/AUC.